Highlighting efforts to preserve timber stocks for the wooden flutes of the future.

 - African Blackwood Conservation Project – helping to replenish African Blackwood in Tanzania.

-- The Mpingo Conservation Project – promoting the sustainable use of African Blackwood.
+- The Mpingo Conservation and Development Initiative – promoting the sustainable use of African Blackwood.

-- Sound & Fair – a campaign to realise a sustainable trade in African Blackwood.
+- Sound and Fair – realising sustainable trade in African Blackwood.

 - African blackwood – a sound choice for the woodwind musician – New Agriculturist.